Don't forget to update your personal camera inventory

 Canon, Canon AE-1

 c1976.
 35mm SLR camera.
 Microcomputer-controlled.

-Camera featured in these collections: Markv86 tiom winder44 SuperCrossBun _olivier_ dariuscz PAINisLIFE CrazyCatman dreckenschill joram68 Keith201 fricot35 AtomicOrange azor arnstone dandrd StarsUp azzazel Carlos dos Santos denmax1 tomidery minnecamera MadisonLynn jerryf cola99 Wilddogs LizardAM leevmeister Daily135 JBJ Steve in HK Droster08 NanoKara Llewellynroelofse c_n_r SpeNoot OliMonster mauro.corneo rahmannnn Bagyi knippsen PLB bill339 mtu71 cameracollect0r rytchy77 rebel530 ffotografer canonfan Jeff L Shadlan terfer arcuate BuffaloCat tarta1 sethmerrell mattis94gutt enderxen
+Camera featured in these collections: Markv86 tiom winder44 SuperCrossBun _olivier_ dariuscz PAINisLIFE CrazyCatman dreckenschill joram68 Keith201 fricot35 AtomicOrange azor arnstone dandrd StarsUp azzazel Carlos dos Santos denmax1 tomidery minnecamera MadisonLynn jerryf cola99 Wilddogs LizardAM leevmeister Daily135 JBJ Steve in HK Droster08 NanoKara Llewellynroelofse c_n_r SpeNoot OliMonster mauro.corneo rahmannnn Bagyi knippsen PLB bill339 mtu71 cameracollect0r rytchy77 rebel530 ffotografer canonfan Jeff L Shadlan terfer CamrenB arcuate BuffaloCat tarta1 sethmerrell mattis94gutt lanzeppelin enderxen manzanita1968

 converted and inflation-adjusted prices:

 |Do you know a recent sale?
 You can add it!|

 The AE-1 is a historically significant SLR, both because it was the first microprocessor-equipped SLR and because of its sales.
 Backed by a major advertising campaign, the AE-1 sold over one million units, which made it an unprecedented success in the SLR market.